Cyanogenbot/AI-Foundry-Library/Readme.md

 #### foundry.textToText({})

 Function to make requests to text-to-text models.
+Whenever both the prompt parameter and the messages parameter is provided, only the messages parameter is used.
 Parameters:

 - api_token: Data Foundry API Key
 - model: Chosen AI model.
 Default model applies